Errors and messages#

 Assertions#

-It can be useful to perform tests during the execution of the program to test if there are some bugs.
-This however slows down the program so that it should be done in some particular occasions.
-The assert function can perform this task.
+During program execution, it can be useful to perform tests to detect bugs.
+However, this slows down the program, so it should be done only in specific situations.
+The assert function can be used for this purpose.
 It is implemented as follows (Assert.h):

 #ifdef ZCHECK